Effective and Scalable Programs to Facilitate Labor Market Transitions for Women in Technology: Outcomes measured in surveys

 \section{Outcomes measured in surveys}

 We use data from outcomes surveys to provide additional evidence of the effectiveness of the two programs that give insights into the mechanisms through which participation boosts outcomes.
-There were three surveys: two main ones carried out approximately four months after the end of each program, and a shorter survey right after the end of the mentoring program from which we obtained information on salaries in jobs found during or right after the mentoring program.
+There were three surveys: one main survey for each program, both administered about four months after completion, and a shorter survey right after the end of the \emph{Mentoring} from which we obtained information on salaries in jobs found during or right after the mentoring program.
 As discussed in Section \ref{design_data}, results based on the outcomes survey suffer from a selection problem.
 Thus, we interpret the findings based on this data as suggestive evidence.

 \paragraph{The number of job offers.}

 Figure \ref{fig:no_offers_ment} shows the number of job offers received by survey respondents broken by experimental groups.
 We find that subjects in the control group (in green) were more likely to report receiving zero job offers than the subjects in the treated group (in orange); for any non-zero range, there is a higher share of the treatment group rather than the control group.
 The largest difference between the experimental groups is amongst subjects reporting more than ten job offers.